-Direct Acting Antiviral Medication Treatment: For AHCCCS prior authorization requirements for Title XIX and XXI members 12 years and older for coverage of direct acting antiviral medications for treatment of Hepatitis C Virus (HCV), refer to AMPM Policy 320-N.
+Direct Acting Antiviral Medication Treatment: For AHCCCS prior authorization requirements for all members for coverage of direct acting antiviral medications for treatment of Hepatitis C Virus (HCV), Refer to AMPM Policy 320-N.

 Primary Care Provider Services: Primary Care Provider (PCP) services are covered when provided by a physician, physician assistant or nurse practitioner selected by, or assigned to, the member.
 The PCP provides primary health care and serves as a coordinator in referring the member for specialty medical services and behavioral health [42 CFR 457.123(c), 42 CFR 438.208(b)(1)].
 The PCP is responsible for maintaining the member's primary medical record which contains documentation of all health risk assessments and health care services of which they are aware, whether or not they were provided by the PCP.